Half and Half Doughnut Co.: Description

 Half and Half was a 1950s-inspired doughnut shop on Pike Street, on Seattle's Capitol Hill.
 According to KING-TV, the business "combine[d] traditional doughnut-making with modern flavor combinations".
 Half and Half used organic ingredients from the Pacific Northwest.
 In addition to various doughnut varieties with "extravagant" flavors such as nocciolata (chocolate hazelnut) and peanut butter cup, the menu also included biscuits, breakfast sandwiches, caramelized pineapple cronuts, almond joy old-fashioneds, and stuffed "bombas" inspired by desserts such as bananas foster and s'mores.
 One sandwich had sun-dried tomato pesto, aioli, egg, and white cheddar cheese, with optional bacon.
 The restaurant also served sous vide eggs with toppings like bacon and cheese, as well as coffee and espresso drinks, chai, and hot chocolate.

 History

 Half and Half was established by Michael Klebeck, who previously co-founded Top Pot Doughnuts, and business partner Christine Cannon.
 The shop opened on October 10, 2019, in the space previously occupied by Sun Liquor Distillery, which was also owned by Klebeck.
-It closed in 2025.
+It closed in 2025, and was replaced by The Counter Shoppe in 2026.